-Link to Google Classroom for class announcements.
+Link to Google Classroom for class announcements and assignments.

 At the end of the three-trimester sequence of AP Calculus AB:

 - Students will be able to solve problems that are similar to types of questions that are asked on the AP test.

 - Students will be able to apply Calculus skills to solve a variety of theoretical and applied problems.

 - Students will be able to recognize the skills that are necessary to solve a given problem and interpret the results of the calculations they do.